 What role does the Council have with Beaches?

-- South Hams District Council is the 'controller' of the designated bathing water beaches,
+- South Hams District Council is the 'controller' of some of the designated bathing water beaches,

 - We must provide information about the bathing water, including warning where there is a risk to health due to pollution.

 - If possible, we must take action to deal with pollution if this occurs